 Recently a friend of mine was explaining to me her way of designing a room.
-She goes to one store, grabs a clerk and orders the vignette in its entirety.
+She goes to one store, grabs a clerk, and orders the vignette in its entirety.
 Boom.
 One store, out the door.
 “Sweet Baby Jesus!”
 I gasped and exclaimed, “I can’t even comprehend the words coming out of your mouth right now!”
-Her answer, “Isn’t that what everyone does?”
+Her answer was, “Isn’t that what everyone does?”
 E-ghads girl!
 Absolutely not!!!!
 Do you really want to walk into your girlfriend’s home for the next

 wine book club meeting and see YOUR living room in HER living room?
 Where the ONLY difference might be a different shade of beige on the walls?

 I’ve finally broken down.
 I’m going to share with you my favorite stores…my secret stores…the exact places where I find all these unique items in my home (in no particular order).
 BTdubs, in most of these places you will have to brace yourself for the ironically bearded with the I’m too-cool attitude (usually not the employees…they are sweet little souls).
 But we are House of Hipsters…we embrace you my fellow bearded brethren.
 So curl up those mustaches and buckle down the chin strap.
 Here we go!